 The maximum distance that RG59 cable can be run for HD security cameras varies depending on the type of camera and resolution you are using.
 For example, RG59 cable can be run up to about 1000 feet for 1080p resolution AHD and HDCVI cameras.
 RG59 can be run for 1080p HD-TVI video up to about 1600 feet.
 You can find a more complete max distance cable guide for HD security cameras here.

 Video amplifiers allow video signal to be boosted 5000 feet and more in some cases.

 Video splitters let you send the video signal to from a security camera to multiple devices.
 For example, if you want to connect a single camera to both a DVR and monitor, you can use a splitter.

 You can find video amplifiers and splitters for all major HD camera types here.

 Want to display live video from your security camera on a TV?
 You need to convert the video signal to HDMI in order to do so.
+You can learn more about BNC to HDMI converters here.
 This page contains HDMI converters for AHD, HD-TVI, HDCVI, and HD-SDI security cameras.

 I hope this article helps guide customers looking for surveillance equipment that is compatible with their HD camera system.
 Most of my company’s competition does not try to make it easy and I realize there is a lot of technical information to analyze.
 If you have any questions, I am here to help.
 Please contact me at firstname.lastname@example.org.